Miguel Pérez (wrestler): Retirement (1981–2001)

 Pérez returned in 1985 for an angle, where he appeared as a photographer at ring side taking pictures and scouting opponents before Miguel Pérez Jr. debut match.
 Pérez showed up during a match between Eric Embry and a jobber.
 Embry went to ring side and Pérez with camera in hand and Miguel Pérez Jr came to his father's rescue.
 This eventually lead to Pérez Jr debut match.
 Managed Mighty Igor in WWC.
 He came back in February 1992 and got involved in a feud with El Profe.
 He defeated El Profe in a hair vs. mask match.
 For the next several of years he made more appearances in WWC and the International Wrestling Association.
 His very last match was a 12 tag team match on April 7, 2001 with Perez's team winning.

 Personal life and death

 On July 16, 2005, Pérez died of a heart attack.
-Miguel Pérez was posthumously honored at the 50th anniversary show of the World Wrestling Council.
+Miguel Pérez was posthumously honored at the World Wrestling Council 50th anniversary show.

 Pérez's granddaughter, Nathalya Pérez, made her professional wrestling debut in 2022.
 She trained at the Espíritu Pro Wrestling Dojo in Puerto Rico.